lter/LTER-github-index/README.md

 DEIMS customizations for ILTER
  PHP  1  1 GPL-2.0 Updated on Jul 1, 2016

-personnel-db
-Original LTER Personnel Database
- Perl Updated on Jun 7, 2016

-imc-migration
-This repo contain the migration classes to move the content and structure from the US-LTER Information Managers site to a supported Drupal platform
-GPL-3.0 Updated on May 28, 2016

 deims-sevilleta-custom
 To be used in sites/default/modules with a site built with https://github.com/lter/deims PHP  1 Updated on Jan 25, 2016